PACE FAQ

 What English or Math class should I take?

-See Chabot's Assessment information here: Assessment.
+See the Chabot College Assessment information.
 If you have taken English/Math at another college, you can see a Counselor to see if you can obtain a Counselor Override by bringing a copy of your transcript to a Counselor.
-Other college’s assessment results are not accepted at Chabot.
+Other college’s assessment results are not accepted at Chabot College.

 How do I register for classes?